 One of the biggest challenges facing smallholder farmers in dryland areas is not how to increase production overall but how to enable them to produce more within their limited resources both financially and naturally.
 The project Mind the Gap in Tunisia tend to address this gap through the introduction of two potential technologies: Improved barely Kounouz variety and feed blocks and testing of various agricultural technology transfer methods to enhance adoption of these technologies.

-However, while new introduced technologies and information transfer strategies have been motivated to improve smallholder adoption, and despite the widespread evidence of economic and environmental benefits associated with these technologies and the cost-effectiveness of the technologies transfer methods introduced by the project.
-The adoption rate of varies between the two technologies.
+However, while new introduced technologies and information transfer strategies have been motivated to improve smallholder adoption, and despite the widespread evidence of economic and environmental benefits associated with these technologies and the cost-effectiveness of the technologies.
 It remains fluctuate and slow for the feed block.
 For Kounouz, it could be considered acceptable during the raining years (almost 40%), and consequently influences farm economic sustainability and performance.

-Furthermore, knowledge may be an important variable, but how farmers receive information from different sources has a more significant effect on adoption than just mere knowledge acquisition (Mauceri et al., 2005).
+Furthermore, knowledge may be an important variable, but how farmers receive information from different sources has a more significant effect on adoption than just mere knowledge acquisition.
 Agricultural Extension (through different channels and methods) is the basis of the transfer of agricultural technologies to farmers and, consequently to persuade farmers to adopt those agricultural techniques.
 Therefore, combining the impact of different dissemination methods on adoption may sometimes be misleading since the actual impact and magnitude of each method may not be assessed clearly.